mingyu-hkustgz/mingyu-hkustgz.github.io/_pages/about.md

 ## News
-<span style="color:darkred">I'm looking for opportunities in industry or a postdoc in Beijing or overseas starting from 2026.
-Please drop me an email if you are interested in my research.
+<span style="color:darkred">I'm looking for opportunities in industry or a postdoc starting from 2026.
+Please drop me an email (mingyuyang25@gmail.com) if you are interested in my research.
 Thanks!</span>

 ## Research Interests
 My research focuses on **vector databases**, particularly vector similarity search.
 My interests include techniques such as graph-based vector index and vector quantization technology, as well as integrating complex queries with vector databases.